-Despite the fact that Glasgow has enough to offer for a lifetime of exploring, the majority of people who visit Scotland only spend one day in Glasgow, often on their way up to the Highlands and islands.
+Despite the fact that Glasgow has enough to offer for a lifetime of exploring, the majority of people who visit Scotland only spend one day in Glasgow, often on their way up to the Highlands and Islands.
 Let’s assume you have 24 hours in Glasgow and want to maximise every minute of that – where would you start?
-This Glasgow itinerary is for everyone on a tight schedule to help seeing the best of Glasgow in a day!
+This Glasgow itinerary is for everyone on a tight schedule to help to see the best of Glasgow in a day!

 Glasgow can be split into 5 greater regions – the city centre and one for each cardinal direction.
 The majority of Glasgow’s points of interest are located in the centre, the West End and the beginnings of the East End, which is what this itinerary will focus on.
 If you have more time or simply need some help beginning to plan your city trip to Glasgow, make sure to also check out my 50 tips for visiting Glasgow.

 No matter whether you’ve just arrived in Scotland this morning, or you’ve already spent a few days in exploring Edinburgh, I suggest you start your day in Glasgow in the early morning hours.
 This Glasgow itinerary is based on the assumption that you reach Glasgow city centre around 9 am.